Tenor-Z/DRD/README.md

 <p align="center">
   <img src="images/homedemo.png" width="500" height="500">
 </p>
 By default, there are two build scripts that come bundled with the program; one for Microsoft Windows and one for Linux builds.
-These are simple scripts that will compile the program, assuming you have GCC or another C++ compiler installed and configured.
+These are simple scripts that will compile the program, assuming you have GCC or another C compiler installed and configured.
 Alternatively, you can compile the program yourself using the commands provided below.

 ### Linux